mpilar/resume/doc-src/index.rst

 Miguel Pilar's Resume
 =====================

-I am Miguel Pilar, a Web Developing code monkey turned "DevOps".
-This is my resume written in ReStructuredText and formatted using sphinx.
+I am Miguel Pilar, a Web Developing code monkey turned "DevOps/Inframagical Architect".
+This is my resume written in ReStructuredText and formatted using sphinx, and not even using a custom sphinx theme.

 The format of this resume is inspired by `rdegges
 <http://resume.readthedocs.org>`_ and `wraithan's